-In Fiscal 2024, we launched our revamped Code of Conduct and Ethics (the "Code of Conduct") which outlines the ethical and legal standards Dollarama expects all its employees, executive officers and directors to uphold in their personal conduct and business practices.
-The Code of Conduct covers key issues such as human rights, discrimination, harassment and violence, health and safety and compliance with laws and regulations.
+Our Code of Conduct and Ethics (the "Code of Conduct"), which applies to all of Dollarama's employees, covers key topics such as human rights, discrimination, harassment and violence, health and safety and compliance with laws and regulations.
 It also outlines our commitment to provide a working environment that respects human rights and promotes the fair and equal treatment of all individuals, and to not tolerate the use of child or forced labour anywhere in our facilities or supply chain.
+Dollarama's Code of Conduct is available on the Corporation's website at www.dollarama.com.